MIkiller74/Imagle_Similarity_LensGoogle/README.md

   - **Why**: Leverage pre-trained ResNet50 to extract meaningful features from the dataset.
   - **Result**: Achieved decent accuracy and acceptable results for a highly generalized dataset like CIFAR-100.
 ### **PreTrained Models ResNet50 and Mobilenet V2**
--Gave bad scores on pre-trained models
+  - Gave bad scores on pre-trained models
 ---